w3c/wai-easy-checks/content/captions.md

 _(There are many more aspects of quality captions; above is just a couple.)_

-@@ EOWG question: do we want to include the above quality checks? more or less or others?

 ## Learn more

 * [User Experiences and Benefits to Organizations, in Making Audio and Video Media Accessible](/media/av/users-orgs/)
 * [Captions/Subtitles, in Making Audio and Video Media Accessible](/media/av/captions/)

+## _editor notes_

+@@ EOWG question: do we want to include the quality checks listed above after "Check caption quality:"? more? less? different ones? none?